Learn about the health risks of using opioids and the penalties for violating laws governing its use.

 What if I posses or distribute opioids at school?

-The school is required by law to notify the local law enforcement agency when any student has committed certain offenses, including any conduct involving alcohol, marijuana, a controlled substance, imitation controlled substance, or an anabolic steroid and shall immediately notify law enforcement when the offense constitutes a felony.
+The school is required by law to notify local law enforcement when any student has committed certain offenses, including any conduct involving alcohol, marijuana, a controlled substance, imitation controlled substance, or an anabolic steroid and shall immediately notify law enforcement when the offense constitutes a felony.
 The principal’s decision to report the offense is discretionary when it is not a felony.
-(Code of Virginia § 22.1-279.3:1. and the enhanced penalties Code of Virginia § 18.2-255.2).
+(Code of Virginia § 22.1-279 and the Code of Virginia § 18.2-255.2 enhanced penalties)

 Will I be subject to both school disciplinary action and criminal action?